 I’d always shoot for an hour after them reading your proposal.
 Strike while the iron is hot.

-We don’t need to ask them for a good time to call them – they will let you know when it’s time.
+Finally, you don’t need to ask them for a time to call them – they will let you know when it’s time.

 I love this one.
 Send a quick email just as they’re reading the proposal saying something like this: